 Mike and I took our liberties together and chose not to frequent the hooker laden “bars” that littered even the smallest of villages.
 We were often in Saigon to load and our liberties always involved hiring one of the motorcycles with a bench seat in the front (can’t remember what they’re called) to take us to our destination.
 The drivers all knew the rudimentary English.
 Everything was #1!
 We were #1.
 The girls he knew about were #1.
 His favourite bar was #1 and he knew where to get #1 cần sa for our smoking pleasure.
 The #1 barter item was Hennessy cognac, which we could buy for a couple of dollars at any base exchange.
 We’d learned that by smearing a little cold cream on our ration cards, the check marks could be rubbed off for subsequent purchases.

-The rivers were free fire zones at night, patrolled by special forces psychos who hunkered down in small open boats with multiple high powered outboards, waiting to shoot anything that moved.
+The rivers were free fire zones at night, patrolled by special forces psychos who hunkered down, drifting in small open boats with multiple high powered outboards, waiting to shoot anything that moved.
 On my first encounter with them, they appeared out of the darkness yelling for a password or code that I was not told about, after attempting to signal me with a series of flashlight blinks that I couldn’t have replied to even if I did have a flashlight.
-Thanks to my rowdy crew members, we were not slaughtered but warned that we would be the next time we failed to identify ourselves.
-Regardless of the warning and my repeated requests, all future excursions were also made without codes, flashlights, weapons or radio.
+Thanks to the recognition provided by my rowdy crew members, we were not slaughtered, but warned that we would be the next time we failed to identify ourselves.
+Regardless of the warning and my repeated requests, all future excursions were also made without codes, flashlights, or radio.
 Military efficiency at it’s finest combined with our Captain’s non-traditional approach to command.

 Although my shipmates could hunker down out of sight, I was required to stand at the helm with the wheel extended to be able to see over the bow door.
 Although I wasn’t wearing the traditional white hat, aka target, I still felt very vulnerable.
 Getting a little stoned before shoving off helped to settle my nerves.